 What I love most about being a therapist is sharing a deep connection with others.
-In therapy, self awareness grows and interpersonal relationships deepen.
 There are so many “theories” about how to achieve life goals.
 No doubt, you’ve tried many things on your own.
-Perhaps you’re feeling overwhelmed or “stuck”.
-It’s time to add to your set of tools.
-The challenge in therapy is developing an approach that will be most effective with your unique abilities and personality style.
+Perhaps you’re feeling overwhelmed or “stuck”, even in crisis.
+The challenge in therapy is developing an approach that will be most effective with your unique abilities and style.
 As a psychologist I witness profound changes in my clients.
 Using our resources together we are able to effectively address even life’s most complex challenges.
 Let’s meet and explore!

 Education